project-zot/project-zot.github.io/docs/articles/kind-deploy.md

 ## Clean up

-To clean up after testing, run the following commands to delete the cluster and registry.
+To clean up after testing, run the following commands to delete the `kind` cluster and registry.

 ```shell
 kind delete cluster